Core utilities

 [comparison type] operator<=>(const T& t, const Alias& a);

-Homogeneous comparison operators.
-Each of these is defined if the cross_compare flag is present and the corresponding operator is defined for T.
+cross_compare flag is present and the corresponding operator is defined for

 [value type]& Alias::operator[](std::size_t i);

-[value type] Alias::operator[](std::size_t i) const;
+[see below] Alias::operator[](std::size_t i) const;

-Indexing operator.
+Indexing operators.
 Defined if the corresponding operator for T is defined.
-The const version can return either a reference or a value, whichever is returned by the underlying operator.

 [iterator] Alias::begin();